Vintage Community Associations can be more friendly, less restrictive than most “modern” HOAs

 Naturally, residents are concerned about possible issues with storm water runoff from a proposed small development that sits uphill and adjacent to Chartridge green space.
 In this case, the HOA serves a useful function as the voice of its members with Ann Arundel County officials.

 The HOA in Chartridge is mandatory.
-Maintenance of the pool, exclusive to Chartridge residents only, is included in the $435 annual HOA fees for all members.
+Maintenance of the pool, exclusive to Chartridge residents only, is included in the $525 annual HOA fees (2024-2025) for all members.
 Social events and maintenance of park spaces are also paid for with assessments.
-A retention pond is stocked with fish by DNR (Department of Natural Resources).

 A few thoughts come to mind.